 Once the topic is finalized, I move to the next stage.

-Sometimes only 5 minutes of Googling completes the research but sometimes it takes hours depending upon the topic.
+Sometimes only 5 minutes of Googling completes the research process but sometimes it takes hours — it totally depends upon how well I know about the topic.

 I open multiple links in new tabs and go through them one by one.
 If there’s anything that may be useful while writing, I note it down along with the site’s URL.

-Most of the time, the research notes contain data and are in the simple list (bullet point) format.
+Most of the time, the research notes contain facts and stats about the topic and are in the simple list (bullet point) format.

-After the process gets completed, it’s time for making a detailed outline.
+After the research process gets completed, it’s time for making a detailed outline.

-From what I know and from the researching process, I try to create a proper outline of what I will be writing about.
+By combining what I know about the topic and the information from the research process, I try to create a detailed outline of what I will be writing about.

 This process doesn’t take much time as I quickly create a rough structure of the whole article without thinking much about it.

 Now, writing is the process that takes most of the time.
-Going through the topic during the research process and my own knowledge of the topic helps me form a better overall understanding of what I’ll be producing in the end.
+The research process and my own understanding of the topic help me form a better overall idea of what I’ll be producing in the end.

-However, most of the time I completely restructure the whole outline and move or delete the written paragraphs accordingly.
+Most of the time I completely restructure the whole outline and delete or move the written paragraphs up or down accordingly.